-Quartz glass used for optics is a synthetically produced, high-purity fused silica made by a particular flame hydrolysis process.
-The crystal-clear amorphous silicon dioxide material contains virtually no impurities and consists only of silicon and oxygen.
-This unique grade of quartz glass enables UV light transmission higher than 80% already at a wavelength of 185 nm.
+Optical quartz glass is a synthetic, high-purity fused silica produced by a flame hydrolysis melting process.
+The crystal-clear amorphous material contains virtually no impurities, consisting only of silicon and oxygen (silicon dioxide).
+This unique type of quartz glass provides over 80% UV light transmission at a wavelength of 185 nm.

-The enormous operating temperature range and thermal load capacity of quartz glass are unparalleled.
-It can operate permanently up to 1000 °C and is highly resistant to thermal shock, resulting from its very low expansion coefficient.
-Moreover, the chemical properties of quartz glass are remarkable.
-Chemical resistance to bases exceeds that of almost all other glass materials.
-Quartz glass is durable and exceptionally resistant to saline solutions, acids, and water.
+The enormous temperature range and thermal endurance of quartz glass are unparalleled.
+It can operate continuously up to 1000 °C and is highly resistant to thermal shock due to its very low coefficient of thermal expansion.
+As well, the chemical properties of quartz glass are remarkable.
+Its chemical resistance to acids exceeds that of almost all other glass types.
+Quartz glass is durable and exceptionally resistant to salt solutions, alkalis, and water.

-Furthermore, its exceptional electrical performance makes quartz glass ideal for semiconductor technology.
-Since currents can only flow through mobile ionic impurities that are marginally present in quartz glass, it has low conductivity and excellent electrical insulation resistance.
-These characteristics are essential for numerous electronic and semiconductor applications.
+Due to its excellent electrical properties, quartz glass is also ideal for solutions in semiconductor technology.
+Because currents can only flow through mobile ionic impurities that are marginally present in quartz glass, it offers exceptionally high electrical insulation, which is essential for the fabrication of many electronic devices and semiconductors.

-Cutting the required material from the boule is the first step to producing a quartz glass optic.
-After this process, the quartz glass is shaped and finely ground, and the surface is polished according to the requirements.
-In this way, our company fabricates UV-transparent substrate glasses, glass wafers, microscope slides, and many other quartz glass items daily.
+We manufacture custom optics for the UV, visible, and infrared wavelength ranges, primarily from large quartz blocks called boules.
+We can select the raw glass for low inclusions and bubbles.
+In addition, an index homogeneity of up to ≤ 0.5 ppm is available if this is a critical requirement for an application.
+Cutting the raw glass from the boule is the first step in the production of a quartz glass optic.
+After this process, the quartz glass is shaped, finely ground, and polished according to the specific surface requirements.
+In this way, our company produces UV-transparent substrate glasses, glass wafers, microscope slides, high-quality custom optics, and many other quartz glass products daily.

-To request a quotation for windows, substrates, glass plates, or other parts of optical quartz glass with individual dimensions, please select a thickness from the table or use the following button.
+To request a quotation for windows, substrates, glass plates, or other optical quartz glass parts with individual dimensions, please select a thickness from the table or use the button below.

 Specifications and Properties